 - Watch out for the lube.
 When you’re trying to conceive, things can become a bit mundane.
 It’s easier for her to dry out, which may mean adding a little bit of lube to the mix.
 Watch out for over-the-counter lubricants; many contain spermicide, which will help to prevent conception.
 Even water-based lubricants can cause some trouble with your sperm motility.
 Pre-seed is a fertility-friendly personal lubricant that does not negatively affect sperm motility.

 - Slim down.
-Both male and female obesity have been shown to negatively impact fertility in a number of ways.
+Both male and female obesity has been shown to negatively impact fertility in a number of ways.
 Even dropping just 20 pounds can increase your odds of conception by as much as 50%, according to one study.

 You can’t control whether or not she’ll become pregnant, but by doing these things you will help boost the odds that your contribution will do what it needs to do.